exasol/exasol-driver-ts/doc/user_guide/user_guide.md

 });
 ```

 The configuration is very similar to the `ExasolDriver` (client).
-With the added `min` and `max` options you can specify the minimum and maximum amount of active connections in the pool.
+With the added `min` and `max` options you can specify the minimum and maximum number of active connections in the pool.
 Defaults are 0 (min) and 5 (max).

 #### Runninq a query